winfredSunga-jw0226/friend-finder/README.md

 Upon submission, the server runs a logic to compare the user's scores against other user's scores in the database.
 The user is then introduced to a user that he/she is compatible with - name and picture beging provided.

+### Give it a Try

+Want to give it a try?
+If so, go ahead and click on the link --> [Friend Finder](https://morning-forest-68535.herokuapp.com/)

 ## **Technical Details**

 ### Client-side Tech